-During our assessment, we heard from a large number of individuals who suggested the NomCom was unbalanced, both across organizations and within organizations (i.e., across constituencies within an SO/AC).
-Not surprisingly, the opinions we heard varied widely and were often inconsistent with each other.
-For example, some people thought one SO/AC was overrepresented in terms of the number of delegates sent to the NomCom, while others thought such representation was needed given the relatively greater diversity of viewpoints held by constituencies within that SO/AC compared to other SO/ACs.
+inconsistent with each other.
+For example, some people indicated that one SO/AC was overrepresented in terms of the number of delegates sent to the NomCom from that SO/AC, while others thought such representation was needed given the relatively greater diversity of viewpoints held by constituencies within that SO/AC compared to other SOs/ACs.
 Ultimately, any rebalancing of the NomCom will require a detailed assessment of all ICANN stakeholder groups.
-ICANN should therefore convene a working group every five years to study how best to rebalance the NomCom based on input from each of the organizations with representation on the NomCom and the broader ICANN community.
+ICANN should therefore convene a working group immediately, and every five years thereafter, to study how best to rebalance the NomCom based on input from each of the organizations with representation on the NomCom and the broader ICANN community.